dietmarkuehl/P3552-task/lazy.md

     where memory allocations using `new`/`delete` aren't supported the coroutine task should support allocations using allocators.
 6. Receivers have associated environments with attributes which are generally forwarded.
-It should be possible to provide provide a user-customisable environment from the receiver used by `co_await` expressions.
+It should be possible to provide a user-customisable environment from the receiver used by `co_await` expressions.
 On aspect of this is to forward stop requests to `co_await`ed child operations.